Prosecutorial misconduct: Examples and remedies

 In 2011 a Texas man, Michael Morton was released from prison after serving nearly 25 years for the murder of his wife in 1987.
 He was released after DNA evidence pointed to another man as the killer.
 The prosecutor, Ken Anderson later pleaded guilty to withholding evidence that could have helped Morton fight the murder charge.
 He was sentenced to spend 10 days in jail and was also disbarred.

-For an increasing number of North Carolinians, District Attorneys often enjoy both legal and political protections, making it that much harder to extricate them officially from office for their perceived misconduct.
-This is further exacerbated by the role media chooses to play with prosecutors.
-Since 2018, western North Carolina investigative journalist Davin Eldridge has exposed several instances of impropriety by area officials, including District Attorney Ashley Welch.
-While his reporting has proven itself as accurate, adjacent news outlets have nonetheless treated the matters as almost entirely nonexistent—opting instead to provide Welch with favorable coverage.
-This has left many in the community disaffected toward its justice system, political parties and media.

 Despite such, the defense has been successful in roughly 1 out of 6 times it has been used from 1970 to 2003.
 During that period, judges have cited misconduct by prosecutors as a reason to dismiss charges, reverse convictions, or reduce sentences in 2,012 cases, according to a study by the Center for Public Integrity released in 2003; the researchers looked at 11,452 cases in which misconduct was alleged.

 A debate persists over the meaning of the term.
 Prosecutors have asked judges to stop using the term to refer to an unintentional error, and to restrict its use to describe a breach of professional ethics.
 E. Norman Veasey, the chief justice of Delaware Supreme Court, answered one such request in 2003 by noting the term's extensive use in rulings over the past 60 years.
 "We believe it would be confusing to change the terminology in view of this history," he wrote in reply.